 Responding to the needs of migrant and refugee populations

-Reproductive and sexual health services need to be culturally responsive.
-The Culturally Responsive Reproductive and Sexual Health Project builds capacity of health professionals and strengthens health institutions.
-It seeks to increase health literacy and service accessibility, to improve reproductive and sexual health outcomes for migrant and refugee populations.
+The Culturally Responsive Reproductive and Sexual Health Project builds the capacity of professionals and services to improve reproductive and sexual health outcomes for people from migrant and refugee backgrounds.

-We recognise that migrant and refugee background populations have diverse health needs that require tailored and culturally appropriate responses.
+We recognise that people from migrant and refugee backgrounds have diverse health needs that require tailored and culturally appropriate responses.
 Some health needs may be general such as sexual health literacy, prevention of sexually transmitted infections, or access to contraceptive choices.
-Other reproductive or sexual health needs may relate to specific experiences such as of Female Genital Mutilation/Cutting (FGM/C), forced marriage, torture and trauma, or sexual violence within migration pathways.
+Other reproductive or sexual health needs may relate to specific experiences such as of female genital mutilation/circumcision/cutting (FGM/C), torture and trauma, or sexual violence within migration pathways.

-For further information or referrals, please contact our staff at firstname.lastname@example.org or phone 07 3250 0240.
+For further information, please contact our staff at firstname.lastname@example.org or phone 07 3250 0240.